-Candidates for hair tattoos should consider scalp micropigmentation side effects before their first treatment.
+Candidates for SMP should consider scalp micropigmentation side effects before their first treatment.
 Scarring, itching, and redness may occur with some SMP procedures.

 Scalp micropigmentation (SMP) uses a microneedle to inject pigments into your scalp to resemble real hair follicles.
 These are often called hair tattoos or hairline tattoos as they recreate your hairline, filling in bald spots and patches.